Nested resources

 You want users to be able to edit tickets, the updating part of this CRUD

 interface for tickets.
-This section covers creating the edit
+This section covers creating the edit and update

-.
+actions for the TicketsController.
 This functionality follows a thread

 similar to the projects edit feature, where you follow an "Edit" link in the

-template, change a field, and then click an update button and expect to
+show template, change a field, and then click an update button and expect to

 see two things: a message indicating that the ticket was updated successfully,